Free Passive-Aggressive Test — How Passive-Aggressive Am I?

 References

-1. Millon, T. (1981).
+6. Millon, T. (1981).
 Disorders of Personality: DSM-III, Axis II.
 Wiley.
-[Original formulation of negativistic personality disorder]
+[Negativistic personality syndrome; passive-aggressive behavior as embedded symptom]

 Report